Consumer Medicine Information

 - Unusual taste, smell or hearing

-Stop taking ZENTEL
+Stop taking ZENTEL and contact

 a doctor immediately or go to the emergency department of your nearest hospital if any of the following happens:

 - swelling of limbs, face, mouth or throat

 These are signs of a severe allergic reaction to ZENTEL.
 Allergy to ZENTEL is rare.

 You should tell the doctor or pharmacist as soon as possible if any of these, or any other unusual events or problems occur during or after treatment with ZENTEL.